 As the quality of the rent roll improves - NOI can be increased or even become higher quality through the value add improvements of improving the rental and leasing management.

-Investors seeking out a value-add real estate deal will want to look for the following: below market rents (usually 20-30% loss to lease), low occupancy rates, low economic occupancy rates (i.e., the number of people paying rent), physically outdated property (exterior and interior), and mismanagement.
+Investors seeking out a value-add real estate deal will want to look for the following: below market rents (usually 20-30% loss to lease), low occupancy rates, low economic occupancy rates (i.e., the number of people paying rent), physically outdated property (exterior and interior), and under or mismanagement.

 This generally entails addressing any deferred maintenance and inexpensive improvements, such as refreshing the units with new paint, carpet, lighting, plumbing fixtures, and USB electrical outlets.